erebelo/spring-mongodb-demo/docs/ssl-tls-setup.md

 # Enable SSL/TLS on MongoDB Server

-To enable SSL/TLS for MongoDB, follow these steps to generate the necessary certificates and configure MongoDB to use SSL/TLS.
+Follow these steps to generate the necessary certificates and configure MongoDB for SSL/TLS.

 ## Step 1: Generate Certificates